peppy/peppy.github.io/_posts/2018/06/2018-06-02-june-2018-development-update.md

 - Ignore yarn error log file and remove irrelevant npm ignore [\#3077](https://github.com/ppy/osu-web/pull/3077) ([nanaya](https://github.com/nanaya))
 - completed localisation for japanese [\#3071](https://github.com/ppy/osu-web/pull/3071) ([Soukyuen](https://github.com/Soukyuen))
 - Add check on new player for posting on forum [\#3036](https://github.com/ppy/osu-web/pull/3036) ([nanaya](https://github.com/nanaya))

+Holy crap, did you actually make it this far?
+Thanks for reading.
+A lot of effort goes into these posts so I hope it was of some use.